starstarli/FSIPM/README.md

 - test.py -- Evaluate the model.
 - net.py -- Networks of our method.
 - data_loader.py -- Load data from dataset.
-- loss_function.py -- loss function used in our method.
+- loss_function.py -- Loss function used in our method.
 - utils.py -- Some functions utilized in our model.

 ## Prerequisite